Circle time: New beginnings

 13 February 2008Add to My Folder

-Deliver the SEAL theme of ‘new beginnings’ through fun whole-class circle games
+Deliver the theme of ‘new beginnings’ through fun whole-class circle games

-These three circle meetings are designed to help children settle comfortably into their new classroom with you, their new teacher.
-They focus on building strategies for managing feelings and make use of the key skills that are listed in appendix one of the guidance document in the SEAL package.
-Don’t forget to display and embed the ground rules though – there on a shiny gold poster in your SEAL toolkit box.
+These three circle meetings are designed to help children settle comfortably into their new classroom with you, their new teacher and focus on building strategies for managing feelings.
+Don’t forget to establish some ground rules for circle time, so that children know what to expect and feel comfortable expressing themselves in this environment.

 Sit the children in a closed, inward-facing circle.
 Welcome them to their new class and introduce the idea that you are aware that, sometimes, it can feel worrying to be in a new situation.
 Reassure the group that everyone will soon feel settled, especially if you all work together.